SEO Ranking Factors

 That’s a process where the rightful owner of the content can go to your hosting company and ask them to remove your website from the Internet until you remove the content you pirated from their site.

 Do not copy other website content without permission.
 Remember that Google wants unique, fresh content.
-It is best to come up with your content instead of copying others if you want long-term search traffic.
+It is best to develop your content instead of copying others if you want long-term search traffic.

-Explicit content – while some explicit content still gets shown on Google, it could reduce your search rankings depending upon your website.
+Explicit content – while some explicit content still gets shown on Google, it could reduce your search rankings depending on your website.

 For example, if you have a kid-friendly website, and your ads show explicit content, Google might not be happy about sending visitors to your site.